goncharov-vlad/SOLID/S/README.md

 ### What should be done with code to follow the principle ?

-These methods need to be moved from a `Product` class to another place, "let's be another place" is class with name `Formatter`
+These methods need to be moved from a `Product` class to another place, let's "another place" will be class with name `Formatter`

 ###### Refactored code to make it follow the principle: